MicrosoftDocs/power-platform/power-platform/admin/system-settings-dialog-box-auditing-tab.md

 | Start Read Auditing | Default: Off.
 Logs will be sent to the [Microsoft 365 Security and Compliance Center](https://protection.office.com/homepage). |

 > [!NOTE]
-> Enabling **Start Read Auditing** setting is only applicable to [Production environments and a Microsoft/Office 365 E1 or greater license](https://learn.microsoft.com/power-platform/admin/enable-use-comprehensive-auditing).
-It also requires [enabling the table's Auditing settings for **Single record auditing** and **Multiple record auditing**](https://learn.microsoft.com/power-platform/admin/enable-use-comprehensive-auditing#enable-auditing).
+> Enabling the **Start Read Auditing** setting is only applicable to [production environments and a Microsoft/Office 365 E1 or greater license](/power-platform/admin/enable-use-comprehensive-auditing).
+It also requires [enabling the table's auditing settings for **Single record auditing** and **Multiple record auditing**](/power-platform/admin/enable-use-comprehensive-auditing#enable-auditing).

 Specify to audit specific areas of the product, as described in the following table.